g4ngli0s/CTF/AlexCTF2017/Fore3_usb_probing.md

 usb.capdata -> get packet data from the 'USB Leftover' field one, which is the one we are interested in.

 Al the extracted packets are stored in the 'raw' file, one packet on each line.
 In order to merge all the packets in a unique string, we edit the file and merge the lines, paying attention to append ':' between each two lines, so the hex format is not broken.
 This operation can be performed using any decent text editor such Notepad++.
+We save the results in a file named 'raw_agrupado'.

 Just in case we need to analize an isolated packet, we coud use the following tshark filter (i.e. for packet 101):
 ```